c-toolbox/TellUs-SocketUI/frontend/README.md

 {
 	"type": "hr",
 	"id": "my_hr",
-	"hint_title": "Section label" // Optional label
+	"hint_title": "Section label", // Optional label
 }
 ```

-HR elements can be used to add separation between sections of UI elements.

 HR elements are non-interactive and do not send any events.

 ### Grid element

+Grid elements are layout containers that arrange other UI elements in a grid with a specified number of columns.
+Any previously mentioned element type can be nested inside a grid, including other grids.

 <img src="./images/grid.png" alt="Grid element" align="right" width="350">